 Dimensional accuracy and feature resolution

 Both technologies offer high dimensional accuracy.
-Putting MJF vs SLS however, MJF parts have a slightly finer feature resolution than SLS.
-One of the reasons for this is the detailing agent used in MJF which increases the precision of created parts.
+Putting MJF vs SLS however, SLS parts have a slightly finer feature resolution than MJF.
 However, as both technologies are susceptible to warping, flat large surfaces should be avoided for printing.

 SLS and MJF have roughly the same print time for the production of one part.
 However, for the time taken for the entire process including setting up the machine, printing, and cooling, MJF requires a shorter time.
 This is because MJF printers have a removable build platform that allows for the printed part to be cooled outside of the machine.
 Also, for the production of many parts, MJF is faster as this technology can print dozens of parts at the same time.